 Learn more about this transition through the success story of Dutch fintech bunq

 To understand the value of enriched transaction details, let’s investigate what makes up a payment.
 Every time you swipe your card or click “buy,” a wealth of data is generated.
 This includes not just the amount and merchant name but also details like terminal and merchant ID, simple merchant description, city or country where the payment took place and a basic MCC code.
 With raw data processed in-house, banks can mostly get a correct logo and merchant name out of it, which is not very usable in the wider financial context.
-Enriched transaction data go beyond basic MCC codes.
+Enriched transaction data go beyond those basic Merchant Category Codes.

 Using the external enrichment API from providers like Tapix turns simple, often cryptic information into a valuable piece of data.
 Going to a shop level, banks get not only accurate logo and merchant name but also correct category, store type, tags, address with Google Place ID or website URL.
 Such accuracy reduces confusion and creates accurate data that can be used in a variety of ways, from detailed transaction overviews to other solutions, like hyper-personalisation, credit scoring or PFM 2.0 tools.
 According to a report by McKinsey, 56% of consumers expect their bank to offer tools that help them manage their money more effectively, and enriched transaction data is a critical part of this to